cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

 ```

 The plugin provides a `mocker` fixture, which can be used to replace the
-`time.sleep` function by a mock object.
-This mock object will be useful for any
+`requests.get` function by a mock object.
+This mock object will be useful for
-test case involving splines, so create a test fixture for it.
-You can place this
+any test case involving the API, so let's create a test fixture for it.
+You can
-fixture in a file named `conftest.py`, which will make it accessible to all test
+place this fixture in a file named `conftest.py`, which will make it accessible
-modules without requiring an explicit import.
+to all test modules without requiring an explicit import.

 ```python
 # tests/conftest.py